mdickinson/bigfloat/README.rst

 - Easy control of rounding modes and precisions via Python's ``with`` statement.

 Documentation
 -------------

-`Package documentation <http://bigfloat.readthedocs.org>`_ is hosted at Read the Docs.
+Full `package documentation <http://bigfloat.readthedocs.org>`_ is hosted at Read the Docs.
+Read on for a quick tour.

 A quick tour
 ------------

 The ``bigfloat`` module is small and simple to use.
 Here's a quick tour of some of its features.
-See the `full tutorial and reference documentation <http://bigfloat.readthedocs.org>`_ for more details.

 For demonstration purposes, start with::